 Now just click the OK button.
 If you have everything correctly configured, you’ll connect to a free VPN server.
 If not, double-check your login credentials or try a different server.

 Once the OpenVPN client is connected successfully, you’re ready to move on to the next step.

 Chromecast doesn’t have native support for VPN clients, so in order to use Chromecast over VPN you’ll need to configure a VPN-enabled wireless network.
 There are two ways to do it, either with a VPN-enabled router or by creating a VPN-enabled hotspot.
 Here’s how to set it up.

 Using a VPN-enabled router

-My personal opinion is that Tomato offers a few more features, but DD-WRT is compatible with many more routers, including older models and some with extremely cheap chipsets.
-For that reason, I’ve chosen to walk you through a DD-WRT installation, but the process with Tomato is similar.
+Tomato offers a few more features, but DD-WRT is compatible with many more routers, including older models and some with extremely cheap chipsets.
+For that reason, we’re walking you through a DD-WRT installation, but the process with Tomato is similar.

 Start by clicking here to see if your router is compatible with DD-WRT’s custom firmware.
 If it’s not, skip to the next step and use Windows to install a virtual router.